countable/node-dogecoin/README.md

 ## Commands

-TODO: Verify and test these with Dogecoin.
+TODO: Write tests for these.

 All [Bitcoin API](https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_Calls_list) commands are supported, in lowercase or camelcase form.